-Carla Gomes is a professor of computer science at Cornell University, with joint appointments in the Dept. of Computer Science, Dept. of Information Science, and the Dyson School of Applied Economics and Management.
+Carla Gomes is the Ronald C. and Antonia V. Nielsen Professor of computer science at Cornell University, with joint appointments in the Dept. of Computer Science, Dept. of Information Science, and the Dyson School of Applied Economics and Management.
 Gomes obtained a Ph.D. in computer science in the area of artificial intelligence and operations research from the University of Edinburgh.
 She also holds an M.Sc. in applied mathematics from the University of Lisbon.

 Her research has covered several areas in artificial intelligence and computer science, including the integration of constraint reasoning, operations research, and machine learning techniques for solving scale constraint reasoning and optimization problems, complete randomized search methods, and algorithm portfolios, planning and scheduling, and multi agent systems.
 Gomes's central research themes are the integration of concepts from constraint and logical reasoning, mathematical programming, and machine learning, for large scale combinatorial problems; the study of the impact of structure on problem hardness; and the use of randomization techniques to improve the performance of exact (complete) search methods.